DNM1008/AutoHotkey-Scripts/README.md

 * Auto Mouse Mover Move the cursor to the middle of the displays 1, 2, 3, when you press Win+1, 2 or 3.
   * You would need to figure out the postion needed.
-To do that, I suggest you use Mouse Get Position to get X, Y cordinates of the displays, average the X and Y cordinates of Display 1 should give you the position in the middle of Display 1, and so forth.
+To do that, I recommend you use Mouse Get Position to get X, Y cordinates of the displays, average the X and Y cordinates of Display 1 should give you the position in the middle of Display 1, and so forth.
 * Shortcut Remap remaps (obviously) the keys and shortcuts that I originally set using PowerToys.
 These include:
   * Right Alt to Shift + F10 for keyboards which don't have a dedicated Menu/Apps key.
   * Right Shift + arrow keys to Left Alt + arrow keys for one handed File Explorer and browser navigation.